- Solid tourmaline ceramic plates smooth frizz and flyaways

 - Auto shut-off feature after 30 min of non-use

 - 3-year warranty

 - Single temperature setting (365°F) may be inadequate for some hair types

 Babyliss PRO is a well-known brand for quality straighteners and curlers.
 It’s hard to go wrong with any of their flat irons, but the Nano Titanium-Plated Ultra-Thin is particularly good for those with coarse, thick, or just plain stubborn curls that don’t like to be straightened.

 This baby gets super hot – up to 450°F – and you do need to be careful because the outer housing also gets hot behind the plates.
 Keep that in mind while using (or to be safe, wear a protective glove).

-The Ultra Thin is nice because it’s very lightweight (1 lb.) so you don’t end up with sore arms after straightening your hair.
-The thin casing is great for getting close to your roots as well as between and around sections of hair if you do a couple mini-passes near your scalp before pulling through the full length of your strands.
+The Ultra-Thin is nice because it’s very lightweight (1 lb.) so you don’t end up with sore arms after straightening your hair.
+The thin casing is great for getting close to your roots as well as between and around sections of hair if you do a couple of mini-passes near your scalp before pulling through the full length of your strands.

 Another nice feature is that it has longer plates than other flat irons (5” vs. ~4” or less on standard straighteners).
 The extended length can process larger sections of hair at a time, making it more efficient.
 Some people find the extended plates unwieldy, though.

-- Thinness allows you to get close to your scalp
+- Thin profile allows you to get close to your scalp

 - Outer housing gets hot while heated